Back to blog

 Support and CX teams need sentiment analytics at the record level and the trend level.
 Record-level scoring helps route urgent issues, identify angry or confused customers, and escalate churn-risk conversations.
 Trend-level analysis helps leaders fix the root causes that create repeated tickets.

 A useful workflow may route billing anger to a specialist queue, send repeated integration complaints to the product owner, create an alert when enterprise-account sentiment drops, or summarize the top friction themes for weekly product review.
 This is where sentiment analytics overlaps with AI workflow automation: models classify language, rules apply business context, and humans approve sensitive actions.
+If the workflow will change support queues or customer responses, scope it alongside AI customer service agent development rather than treating sentiment as a reporting-only feature.

 Do not over-automate early.
 A strong first version recommends owners, labels, and severity.
 Human reviewers correct the model, tune thresholds, and decide which actions are safe to automate later.